NYPL-Simplified/circulation/docker/README.md

 # circulation-docker
 These are the Docker images for Library Simplified's [Circulation Manager](https://github.com/NYPL-Simplified/circulation_manager).
-They are updated via [pull requests to the `NYPL-Simplified/circulation-docker` GitHub repo](https://github.com/NYPL-Simplified/circulation-docker/pulls).

 #### Contents:
 - What is the Circulation Manager?